 Note that it is possible to mix these modes by adding an interface repository into the mix.
 For example, to connect a push-based source with a pull-based destination, simply have the source push information at the repository, and the destination can pull data from it as required.
-If the source is pull based, the interface repository can query it for new data on a regular basis, and when it finds any, it can push it at the destination.
+If the source is pull based, the interface repository can query it for new data on a regular basis, and when it finds any, it can pull it into the repository and/or push it to the destination.

 Which combination of push, pull and interface repositories is appropriate for any given context depends on a host of factors around deployment architecture, network and business topology, security policies, etc. However, it is often constrained by the capabilities of the various systems and the standards used in the exchange.